podverse/podverse-web/databaseSchema.md

 podverseURL: String? - the URL of the playlist hosted on podverse.fm, derived from slug or id

-ownerId: String! - the userId of whoever created the playlist
+ownerId: String! - unique userId of whoever created the playlist

+ownerName: String? - name of whoever created the playlist

 title: String?